-In Russia and Belarus, there is currently a booming in products and labels with claims such as "out of the good old days" of Soviet times, or with phrases like "Tastes like before", or "Taste of our youth" etc. These products enjoy tremendous popularity among the people of all generations.
-Taste, as one of the five senses, is one of the most potent activators of the memories.
-The commercial success of products from the former Soviet times reflect the fear of uncontrollable desires and fears of the new and unknown.
-Also many products with the logo "Soviet Standard" or "Tastes like in childhood" can be found in Russian stores in Europe.
-Many of these products are simply made in Western European countries such as Germany and the Netherlands (Dovgan, 2015).
-Some of these products are imported from Russia, Belarus and Ukraine.
-It is not a specifically concern where and how the products are made, but just that these products are available all over the world.
-So we end up in a kind of circle, in which the desire is a commercial success, which in turn awakens in us a yearning for the Soviet era.
-That way the Russian immigrants are a new target in the commercial market of the world.
-This all is certainly material for new ideas and new materials in the course of my research.
-I use a Pop-art trend to registered this changing in the world marketing.
-Only little note can unblock the real meaning of the image - made in The Netherlands, by taste like Soviet (Fig.7).
-With the integration of my work (Fig. 8) in a Russian store in Hasselt (Belgium) I tried to give a reflection on the commercialization of the Soviet memories jets over the hypocrisy of some of these goods created by people just to gain money by selling nostalgia, in a tin bottle produced elsewhere, with etiquettes exchangeable per country.
+Taste, as one of the five senses, is one of the most powerful activators of memories, it seems.
+Commercial success of products from Soviet time reflects the fear of the indomitable desire.
+So you can find a lot of products with the logo "Soviet standard" or "Tastes like in childhood" in Russian stores in Europe.
+A lot of products are simply made in Germany, The Netherlands, or specially imported from Russia, Belarus and Ukraine.
+But it's not about where and how the products are made, but it's about the idea that these products are now available all over the world.
+So we find ourselves in some circle, where the desir is commercial succes, which awakens a yearning for the Soviet era in our minds.
+Through the integration of my art work in a Russian store in Hasselt, Belgium, I tried to give a reflection on the commercialization of the Soviet memories.
+I criticized the hypocrisy of these goods, which are created by people just to gain money by selling nostalgia in a bottle, produced elsewhere.